 Our Connecting Stories campaign launched on Tuesday 19 January in Birmingham.
 Connecting Stories is an Arts Council England-funded project addressing the literacy attainment gap across our 14 Hub areas and increases children and young people’s access to literary experiences and books in communities most in need of support.

-The Birmingham campaign is supported by Penguin Random House UK, who will be donating books across the Birmingham area, and author Sathnam Sanghera who will be supporting the campaign by championing reading and creative writing in Birmingham.
+We have two exciting activities for you to download and enjoy: a Nature Quest Walk and Talk trail and a secret Spy Mission!
+The Birmingham campaign is supported by Penguin Random House UK, who have donated books across the Birmingham area, and author Sathnam Sanghera who is supporting the campaign by championing reading and creative writing in Birmingham.

 Meet the authorsFind out more about Sathnam Sanghera, who is supporting the Connecting Stories campaign in Birmingham.Learn more

 Author resourcesDownload fun activities and resources from the authors supporting the Connecting Stories campaign.Learn more

 Enter the podcast competitionHave you ever wanted to make your own podcast?
 Now’s your chance!
 Find out more about the special competition...Learn more

 Children and young people across Birmingham recently took part in a creative writing competition.